 There were times I felt unworthy to wear the mantle of a warrior.
 The spotlight of terror exposed my insecurities.
 It was going to be a battle, not just for survival, but for my core self and the honor of my profession that I cherished.

 As you read the rest of this article, also watch the Leading with Honor Coaching clip for month:

 The problem of the unhealthy self

 For more than twenty years after my military career ended, my life has focused on leader development.
-The most common issue that undermines leaders is the doubts and insecurities of the core self.
+The most common issues that undermines leaders are driven by the doubts and insecurities of the core self.
 It’s a universal issue we all face.
 Only perfect love will cast out all fear and we don’t get that in this life.

 Reflecting on the reality of this barrier to healthy performance, our team has begun working on a new model that shows a continuum with fear on one side and inner confidence on the other.
 For now, we are calling these two extremes insecure self and secure self.
 Let’s unpack some of what is likely happening and what the antidotes might be.

 Take a look and see if this sheds some light on how doubt and fear undermine healthy behaviors and what the solutions might be –

 This type of insecure self is internal rather than external.
 Regardless of whether or not there are any obvious, direct outside threats; regardless, these powerful feelings are grounded in self-doubt and self-protection (issues from our early years) that hold us back in two very important ways.